Skip to content

 • Agent Creation Context:

-• Ensured grove shared directories are properly passed from the hub to the broker during agent creation.
+• Ensured project shared directories are properly passed from the hub to the broker during agent creation.

 • Fixed an issue where agentDir was omitted during harness provisioning and setting overlays (consolidated from commits a5cac3b, c550865).